figtools/figgy.docs/docs/advanced/confidentiality.md

 ### Encryption

-Within these roles, each type may have access to leverage 1 or ore KMS keys for encrypting their secrets.
-For demonstrative purposes, here are some _minimum_ recommended default keys:
+Within these roles, each type may have access to leverage 1 or more KMS keys for encrypting their secrets.
+For demonstrative purposes, here are some _minimum_ recommended default encryption keys:

 * app
-* devops
+* devops / ops
 * dba

 As you can see, in this _minimum_ example, each key maps to a single user-group.
 It's easy, tidy, and adds an extra